GfSE/SpecIF/documentation/02_Concepts.md

 ## Versioning

-SpecIF supports versioning for all kinds of SpecIF data like data types and class definitions as well as resource and statement data.
-It is not required to store SpecIF files in a separate version control system (e.g. Git or SVN), because SpecIF includes versioning concepts and each element has revision information.
+SpecIF supports versioning for all kinds of SpecIF elements like data types and class definitions as well as resources and statements.
+It is not required to store SpecIF files in a separate version control system (e.g. Git or SVN), because SpecIF has a native versioning concept and each element may have revision information.

-If a change for a SpecIF element is initiated and the used tool supports the versioning concept of SpecIF, the chosen element is not changed.
-Instead a copy of the chosen element is created and then the change is applied to this copy.
-The copy element is saved as a revision with the same element ID, but a different revision ID.
-The new element revision must include a reference to the revision ID of the original element.
+If the used tool supports the SpecIF versioning concept and a SpecIF element is updated, the existing data element persists.
+A new revision of the chosen element is created and change information is applied: The new data element is saved with the same element ID, but a different revision ID.
+The new revision shall also include a reference to the previous revision and a current time stamp in attribute 'changedAt'.

-This leads to the following SpecIF-versioning rules:
+The following rules apply to SpecIF revisions:

-* Multiple revisions of a SpecIF element have the same element ID, but each revision must have a different unique *revision ID*.
+* Multiple revisions of a given SpecIF element have the same element ID, but each revision must have a different *revision* identifier (of type string).
+The combination of *id* and *revision*, called *key*, must be unique.
+The same revision identifier may be used for elements having a different *id*.
-* Each SpecIF element shall have zero, one or two entries with a revision ID in the JSON-property *replaces*.
+* Each SpecIF element shall have zero, one or two entries with a revision identifier in the native attribute *replaces*.
-* If an element has no replaces entry, it is the first revision.
+* If an element has no entry in the replaces list, it is the first revision.
-* If an element has one replaces entry, it is the successor of the revision given in the replaces entry.
+* If an element has one entry in the replaces list, it is the successor of the revision given in the entry.
-* If an element has two replaces entries, it is the merge result of the two elements given in the replaces entry.
+* If an element has two entries in the replaces list, it is the merge result of the two elements given in the replaces list.
+* Of course, any entry in the replaces list must point to a revision of an element with the same *id*.
+* An partial export from a complete SpecIF repository must conform to the SpecIF schema, but it is not necessary that all past revisions be present.
+In other words, an entry in the replaces list of an element may point to a revision which is not present in the partial export.
+(Special rules will be developed for handling partial exports and for re-importing as well as merging them with the complete repository.)

 ![Versioning in SpecIF](./images/SpecIfVersioning.png)

-The figure above shows an example of the different versioning and revision scenarios in SpecIF using an example of a resource element.
-The resource element has the ID "ABC".
-Each revision of this resource has the same ID but different revision IDs and replaces references.
+The figure above shows an example of the different versioning scenarios in SpecIF using an example of a resource element.
+The resource element has the *id* "ABC".
+Each revision of this resource has the same *id* but different revision IDs and replaces references.

 With this concept is it is possible to support the concepts of linear revisioning, branching, and merging.
 A typical application scenario is a data export of PLM data from a source data provider, parallel changes from multiple stakeholders and the reintegration of the data into the source data provider.

 ## Semantics